-Mental health nurses will provide treatment, care and support for people with mental health problems and dementia.
+Mental health nurses, also known as community psychiatric nurses (CPNs) will provide treatment, care and support for people with mental health problems and dementia.
 Their responsibilities include carrying out home assessments and also advising patients and their carers on how to improve overall health and quality of life.

 With over 25 years of experience in medical fieldwork, we have built up a wealth of knowledge and experience in a number of therapy areas, including Alzheimer’s.
 Our panel includes over 3580 GPs, 400 specialist nurses, 312 geriatric specialists and 86 old age psychiatrists and we’ve conducted 22 projects in this therapy area in the last couple of years alone.